Each island has its special charm and beauty — take your pick!

 Day 2 — Today a morning tour of the Royal Botanical Gardens, where you will see the rare indigenous plants alongside a colony of giant tortoises.
 Visit the capital, Port Louis, with time to shop at the town market, a perfect introduction to Mauritius.

-Day 3-4 — Free to relax on the beach, enjoy the many water sports or go off on another excursion of the Island.
+Day 3-4 — Free to relax on the beach, enjoy the many water sports, go on another excursion of the Island or play some great golf.

 Day 5 — Time to depart this tropical paradise.